MicrosoftDocs/OfficeDocs-O365ITPro/yammer/integrate-yammer-with-other-apps/build-faq-using-flow-yammer-azure.md

 ## Step 5: Import and update the flow that adds items from Yammer to QNA Maker

-1. Upload the **AddItemToQnAMakerFlow.zip** flow package that you downloaded in Step 1.

-2. To import this Flow, use the same process you used to import the previous Flow.
+1. To import **AddItemToQnAMakerFlow.zip** flow package that you downloaded in Step 1, use the same process you used to import the previous Flow.

    ![Import package to Flow](../media/kb/flow-2-create-as-new.png)

 > [!NOTE]
 > Instead of creating a new SharePoint Connection, you can select the one you created earlier.

-3. Update the flow.
+2. Update the flow.

     a.
 Click the first node, and paste the SharePoint Site URL into the **Site Address** text box.